1996 Formula One World Championship

 Damon Hill won his only Formula One World Championship in his last year with Williams.
 He became the first son of a Formula One Drivers' Champion to win the title.

-Hill's teammate Jacques Villeneuve (pictured in 2002) finished as runner-up in his debut season with four wins.
+Hill's teammate Jacques Villeneuve (pictured in 2010) finished as runner-up in his debut season with four wins.

-Defending double world champion Michael Schumacher (pictured in 2005) finished third in his first year with Scuderia Ferrari, taking three wins for the team.
+Then two-time and defending World Champion Michael Schumacher (pictured in 2003) finished third in his first year with Scuderia Ferrari, taking three wins for the team.

 Williams-Renault won the World Constructors' Championship with the Williams FW18.

 Scuderia Ferrari finished second in the World Constructors' Championship with the Ferrari F310.

 Benetton-Renault finished third in the World Constructors' Championship with the Benetton B196.

 The 1996 FIA Formula One World Championship was the 50th season of FIA Formula One motor racing.
 The championship commenced on 10 March and ended on 13 October after sixteen races.
 Two World Championship titles were awarded, one for Drivers and one for Constructors.